George256153/Digitally-controlled-buck-DC-DC-converter/README.md

 ## Simulation Tools
+- **Verilog HDL**: Facilitated the design and simulation of digital circuit modules.
 - **PLECS**: Used for circuit architecture and dynamic behavior simulations.
 - **Matlab/Simulink**: Utilized for system modeling and data analysis.
-- **Verilog HDL**: Facilitated the design and simulation of digital circuit modules.
+- **SISOTool**: Applied for compensator design and stability analysis in control systems.
 - **Quartus**: Used for FPGA implementation.

 ## Additional Explorations